packit/tokman/README.md

 `make build` builds the image.

+`make rebuild` builds the image ignoring any cache and making sure the latest base image is pulled.

+`make build-test-image` builds the image.

-`make re-build` builds the image ignoring any cache and making sure the latest base image pulled.
+`make rebuild-test-image` builds the image ignoring any cache and making sure the latest base image is pulled.

+`make check-in-container` runs tests in a container.
+`make check` runs the same tests locally.

 Before running the app locally, make sure you create `config.py` by making a copy of `config.py.example`.
 Update the value of `GITHUB_APP_ID` with the